 “Nashville’s Lower Broadway or Music Row—it’s what Nashville is selling.
 It’s what the tourists want.”– Anthony Bourdain in “Nashville” of Parts Unknown

 The morning of the race was like all others; breakfast, coffee, stretch, get ready, and off we went.
 My wife drove us to the race start since we were not close enough to walk, and we had to go earlier since roads around our Airbnb were being closed off because the full marathon would traverse through our neighborhood.
 In my previous half marathon blog post, I said that selecting a place to stay close to the race start is always preferable.
-But with the NFL Draft, tons of Bachelorette parties, and other events going on, getting a hotel downtown, near the race start, was hard and expensive, and we had heard great things about East Nashville, so we decided to sacrifice race morning ease for a more rewarding environment.
+But with the NFL Draft, tons of Bachelorette parties, and other events going on, getting a hotel downtown, near the race start, was complicated and expensive, and we had heard great things about East Nashville, so we decided to sacrifice race morning ease for a more rewarding environment.
 And it was perfectly fine.
-We did not have a long walk, and the one we did have was pleasant with amazing views of the city as we walked by the Titans Stadium.
-This morning, the weather was cold, and the race anticipation was at a high, exactly how you want pre-race to be!
+We did not have a long walk, and the one we did have was pleasant, with amazing views of the city as we walked by the Titans Stadium.
+This morning, the weather was cold, and the race anticipation was high, exactly how you want pre-race to be!
 We arrived at the Starting Line and proceeded into our corrals.
-My sister-in-law Lauren and I were in a higher one than my brother, so we stayed together and started at the same time.
+My sister-in-law Lauren and I were in a higher one than my brother, so we stayed together and started simultaneously.
 As I would soon find, the racecourse was one of my favorites, and while I may not have had a personal record, it was a fantastic race experience.

-The Rock n’ Roll Half Marathon is a point-to-point course.
+The Rock ’n’ Roll Half Marathon is a point-to-point course.
 The race starts directly downtown on 8th and Broadway and, for the first few miles, is pretty smooth and travels around downtown Nashville and heads south, as HalfMarathon.net points out, “passing by the campus of Vanderbilt University.
 From there, the unfolds along a hilly and sometimes challenging route, with plenty of rolling hills throughout” the half marathon course, “and ends on the other side of the Cumberland River that cuts through the city, on the grounds of… the home field of the NFL’s Tennessee Titans.”
 Along the course, there were tons of spectators, and as we ran down Music Row, there were tons of bands, which is part of the appeal of a Rock n’ Roll Half Marathon.
 Since this race was in Nashville, music was a central component with “dozens of bands blasting all kinds of music out for” us, which included “country, rock, blues, jazz, and more” as we passed by one of the many stages along the course.
-The course also took us outside of downtown to some of the residential areas south of the city like Belmont, where we went the first day in the city to eat at Martin’s Bar-B-Que Joint.
+The course also took us outside of downtown to some of the residential areas south of the city, like Belmont, where we went the first day in the city to eat at Martin’s Bar-B-Que Joint.
 We ran by the joint, and I was ready to dart in and grab some chicken and ribs!

-After the race, I found my brother and sister-in-law and walked back towards our Airbnb, to get away from the large crowd.
+After the race, I found my brother and sister-in-law and walked back towards our Airbnb to get away from the large crowd.
 Then I called my wife, and she was able to pick us up and bring us back to the house to shower, rest, and get ready for lunch!
-Nothing has my name written all over it than running 13.1 miles and then going out for BBQ.
-We did not have a ton of time seeing as though my brother and sister-in-law were leaving in the early evening for a flight back to Boston.
-As I said earlier, my wife and I stayed one full extra day, and then some.
+Nothing has my name written all over it other than running 13.1 miles and then going out for BBQ.
+We did not have a ton of time, seeing as though my brother and sister-in-law were leaving in the early evening for a flight back to Boston.
+As I said earlier, my wife and I stayed one whole extra day, and then some.
 So, we needed to get some lunch and choose a delicious BBQ place in East Nashville called Edley’s Bar-B-Que.
-Similar to Martin’s, this place has fantastic food and did not disappoint.
+Like Martin’s, this place has fantastic food and did not disappoint.
 It was an excellent way for the four of us to celebrate our trip, time together, half marathon journey, and our love of Nashville BBQ meat!

 “If you’re looking for iconic Nashville, what’s bone-deep, local, even deeper than the dive-bar culture, you would be talking about a thing called ‘meat and three.’”– Anthony Bourdain in “Nashville” of Parts Unknown